"Clear the Streets for the Brown Battalions!"

 In this area, too, much has changed since 5 March [the

-did not leave children's souls untouched.
-Even the youngest children
+also did not leave children's souls untouched.
+Even the youngest

-sing the Horst-Wessel Song with burning enthusiasm and real devotion.
+children sing the Horst-Wessel Song with burning enthusiasm

 There is a lot of noise in the courtyard of a large Munich apartment